-TMJ/TMD Therapy Abington, PA
+TMJ Treatment Abington, PA

 Get TMJ/TMD Treatment in Abington, PA

 TMJ is the joint that connects the lower and upper jaw.
 The term TMJ stands for Temporomandibular Joint.
-This is one of the most complex joints in the entire body, capable of forward and backward movement, rotations, and side-to-side movements.
+This is one of the most complex joints in the entire body, capable of forwarding and backward movement, rotations, and side-to-side movements.
 TMJ often refers to complications and problems with this joint and is also referred to as TMD (Temporomandibular Joint Disorder).
 TMD is a very common condition that results from misalignment of the teeth, the upper and lowers jaws and sometimes the joint.
 Our Dentists in Abington, PA, can help relieve you of your jaw pain.

 Some of the most common symptoms of TMJ/TMD include: